32Butterfly/Distributed-calculator-in-C/document.md

 1. Clone this repository!
 2. In your local machine go into the task3 direcotory
-3. Run make to create executable files
+3. Type: 'make' in the terminal to create executable files
 4. In the first terminal run ./server
 5. In the other terminals run ./client
+6. In order to remove the compiled files run in the terminal 'make clean'

 In this file I will document my successes/failures and general updates about the code.